DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 “Okay,” Lina said, breath even.
 “We’re done.”

-*Bench Scale: **2.1/5** — not a booth but a message; zero‑minute linger.
+*Bench Scale: **2.1/5**  -  not a booth but a message; zero‑minute linger.
 Move with eyes up.*

 ---

-They made one last pass, not shopping anymore—just learning the paths.
+They made one last pass, not shopping anymore - just learning the paths.
 The patched power strips hummed their weird chorus.
 The air tasted faintly of burnt rosin and sugar.
 Someone at the artisan table hit the pure note again and for a heartbeat all the incidental noise dipped, as if a fader had slid down the world.

 RAE went silent, clean and total.